Harold Castro Player Props: Rockies vs. Giants

-Harold Castro -- with a slugging percentage of .269 in his past 10 games (including no homers) -- will be in action for the Colorado Rockies versus the San Francisco Giants, with Ryan Walker on the mound, on July 8 at 4:05 PM ET.
+Harold Castro -- with a slugging percentage of .269 in his past 10 games (including no home runs) -- will be in action for the Colorado Rockies versus the San Francisco Giants, with Logan Webb on the mound, on July 9 at 4:05 PM ET.

 Harold Castro Game Info & Props vs. the Giants